-Santee Cooper was South Carolina's leader in generating electricity from renewable resources, offering “green power” to customers beginning in 2001.
+In 2001, Santee Cooper became the first utility in South Carolina to offer renewable power to customers, with the launch of our Green Power program.
 Today, we have more than 800 MW online or under contract (not counting hydroelectric power).

-We have successfully done this through utilizing renewable resources that are cost-efficient and through partnering with others to bring the cost down.
+We have successfully done this through utilizing renewable resources that are cost-efficient and through partnering with others to make renewables more affordable.

 Renewable generation is part of our long-term commitment to environmental stewardship — to meet more of our customers' needs with renewable energy, energy efficiency and electricity that does not emit greenhouse gases.

-Our renewable portfolio stretches across the state, from Anderson and Horry counties to Bluffton.
-We certify some of the electricity we're generating ourselves — certain landfill biogas, solar and wind power — as Green Power.
-Green Power is Green-e Energy certified, which means it meets strict and specific consumer standards.
-We purchase our woody and agricultural biomass power from independent power producers in South Carolina who utilize sustainable procedures.
+Our renewable portfolio stretches across the state.
+Some of our renewable generation – certain landfill biogas, solar and wind power – is certified Green Power through Green-e Energy®, which means it meets strict and specific consumer standards.
+We purchase our woody and agricultural biomass power from independent power producers in South Carolina that utilize sustainable procedures.

 Santee Cooper Renewable Energy is made in South Carolina from South Carolina resources, and it's helping power our state forward.